mindersec/minder/docs/docs/cli/medic_auth.md

 ### Synopsis

-The medic auth command group lets you create accounts and grant or revoke authorization to existing accounts within a mediator control plane.
+The medic auth command project lets you create accounts and grant or revoke authorization to existing accounts within a mediator control plane.

 ```